cython/cython/src/tutorial/clibraries.rst

         bint queue_is_empty(Queue* queue)

 Note how these declarations are almost identical to the header file declarations, so you can often just copy them over.
+However, you do not need to provide *all* declarations as above, just those that you use in your code or in other declarations, so that Cython gets to see a sufficient and consistent subset of them.
+Then, consider adapting them somewhat to make them more comfortable to work with in Cython.

-One noteworthy difference is the first line.  ``Queue`` is in this case used as an *opaque handle*; only the library that is called knows what is really inside.
+One noteworthy difference to the header file that we use above is the declaration of the ``Queue`` struct in the first line.  ``Queue`` is in this case used as an *opaque handle*; only the library that is called knows what is really inside.
 Since no Cython code needs to know the contents of the struct, we do not need to declare its contents, so we simply provide an empty definition (as we do not want to declare the ``_Queue`` type which is referenced in the C header) [#]_.

 .. [#] There's a subtle difference between ``cdef struct Queue: pass``
        and ``ctypedef struct Queue: pass``.
 The former declares a